-NIHR SPARC Award
+NIHR SPARC & LA SPARC Award

 - are early career researchers (PhD or early career post-doc) undertaking a formal training/career development award, which is competitive, includes a training plan and has a defined end point (this may be an application for further funding);